This post may contain affiliate links which means we make a commission at no extra cost to you

 Once you have finished exploring the Trinity campus head over to the library for a famous view of the ‘long room’.
 On-site lies the ‘Book of Kells’ exhibition along with the opportunity to see the book on display.

-*Please note that the Book of Kells isn’t always visible, so be sure to ask before you enter the museums*
+Local Tip: The Book of Kells isn’t always visible, so be sure to ask before purchasing your ticket.

 Price: Tickets range from 11 to 14 euros.

 Opening Times: Open from 9.30am to 5.00pm (times may vary).

 Stop 2: St. Stephens Green, Molly Malone & Grafton Street